scipy-lectures/scientific-python-lectures/intro/numpy/operations.rst

 .. sourcecode:: pycon

     >>> b = a
-    >>> a.resize((4,))   # doctest: +SKIP
+    >>> a.resize((4,))
     Traceback (most recent call last):
       File "<stdin>", line 1, in <module>
-    ValueError: cannot resize an array that has been referenced or is referencing another array in this way.
-Use the resize function
+    ValueError: cannot resize an array that references or is referenced by another array in this way.
+    Use the np.resize function or refcheck=False

 .. seealso: ``help(np.tensordot)``